Fluid-Dynamics-Group/IB_Parallel/README.md

 ```
 ./build-apptainer.sh full
-./run-apptainer.sh default
 ```

 all subsequent compilations can be executed with:

 ```
-./run-apptainer.sh default
+./build-apptainer.sh full
 ```

 ### Running Apptainer Containers

 To run a default case of

 ```
 mpirun -np 2 ./bin/ib -malloc_dump -ksp_monitor_true_residual -ksp_converged_reason